 - There were protests in India, particularly from the Left parties demanding threadbare discussion on the deal from the government.

-- In December 2006, Bush signs into law legislation on Indian atomic energy.
+- In December 2006, Bush signed into law legislation on Indian atomic energy.

 - The negotiations between India and the US were concluded in July 2007.

-- In July 2008, the draft of the India-specific safeguards accord with the IAEA are circulated to the Board of Governors for their approval.
+- In July 2008, the draft of the India-specific safeguards accord with the IAEA was circulated to the Board of Governors for their approval.

-- In August 2008, these safeguards are adopted by the IAEA unanimously.
+- In August 2008, these safeguards were adopted by the IAEA unanimously.